Tyre Pressure

 Where to Find the Right Tyre Pressure

-Driver’s Door Jamb: Most vehicle manufacturers place a sticker on the driver’s door jamb (or sometimes the passenger door) listing recommended tyre pressures for front and rear tyres.
+Driver’s Door Jamb: Most vehicle manufacturers place a sticker on the driver’s door jamb (or sometimes on the passenger door) listing the recommended pressures for the front and rear tyres.

-Owner’s Manual: Your car’s owner’s manual has specific tyre pressure recommendations and may offer guidance on adjusting pressure based on load.
+Owner’s Manual: Your car’s owner’s manual provides specific pressure recommendations and may offer guidance on adjusting pressure according to load.

-The Vehicle’s Digital Display: Shows the tyre pressure, ensuring that all four tyres are properly inflated for optimal performance and safety.
+The Vehicle’s digital display shows the pressure, ensuring that all four tyres are correctly inflated for optimal performance and safety.

 A in car digital display showing Tyre Pressure and how to Find tyre pressure

-Monthly Checks: Make it a habit to check your tyre pressure at least once a month.
+Monthly Checks: Make it a habit to check your pressure at least once a month.

 Cold Tyres: Check your pressure when the tyres are “cold,” meaning they haven’t been driven on for a few hours or only driven short distances.

-Tyre Pressure Gauge: Don’t just eyeball your tyres; use a reliable tyre pressure gauge for accurate readings.
+Pressure Gauge: Don’t just eyeball your tyres; use a reliable pressure gauge for accurate readings.

 A tyre gage measuring Tyre Pressure showing how to Checking Your Tyre Pressure